d. 31 October 1996, Clamart, Hauts-de-Seine, France

 Les tricheurs (The Cheaters, 1958)– Carné’s last popular triumph – was a hugely controversial film, not least because of its troubling depiction of adolescent free-love.
 It drew five million spectators, and won the Grand Prix du Cinema for 1958.
 It depicted France’s younger generation as pleasure-seeking rebels, rejecting austerity and discipline for a life without responsibilities.
 Carné himself detected this disengagement from civic life in the 1950s: “What is especially striking among youth is their lack of interest in politics […] Not for an instant do they consider that a general ‘modus vivendi’ can be arranged: therefore, why bother oneself with anything!”
 (45) Carné films the permissiveness and hedonism with a mixture of prurience, detachment, and more than a little glamour.
 If nowadays it is perceived more as “a quaint documentation of dated mores and fashions”, (46) the fine jazz score by a ‘Jazz at the Philharmonic’ group that includes Coleman Hawkins, Dizzy Gillespie and Stan Getz bespeaks a modernity that critics at the time overlooked.
 The film is a companion piece to Terrain vague (1960), a study of juvenile delinquency set in the housing projects on the outskirts of Paris.
 It highlighted with uncompromising starkness France’s hidden social deprivation and a marginalised counterculture.
 The end title card – ‘May adults assume responsibility toward their children’ – recalls Nicholas Ray’s Rebel Without a Cause (1955); indeed, Terrain vague is part of a whole sub-genre of films made in France in the late 1950s that tackled the issue of juvenile delinquency.
 Along with Truffaut’s Les quatre cents coups (The 400 Blows, 1959), Jean Delannoy’s Chiens perdus sans collier (1955) and Julien Duvivier’s Boulevard (1960), the film is a knight’s-move away from Bunuel’s Los Olvidados (1950)

 Typically, Terrain vague was dismissed on its release.
 Writing in Le Monde, Jean de Baroncelli called it “neither mediocre, vulgar, nor shameful.
 It is simply a failed film.”
-(47) Carné’s direction and Claude Renoir’s (brother of Jean) cinematography subtly capture the precarious world in which the alienated protagonists live.
+(47) Carné’s direction and Claude Renoir’s (nephew of Jean) cinematography subtly capture the precarious world in which the alienated protagonists live.
 Apartment blocks and dilapidated old factories symbolise this world of social exclusion and deprivation.
 Far removed from the glittering star vehicles of the 1930s, Carné uses a young and inexperienced cast to better evoke the milieu and wrings pathos from the occasionally shocking undercurrents of teenage rape and incest.

 By now, Carné’s reputation was taking a severe beating at the hands of the Cahiers du Cinéma crowd.
 François Truffaut and Jean-Luc Godard advocated a radical break with France’s pre-war studio aesthetic, and Claude Mauriac wrote “[I]t is not Carné who has declined; it is we who, from the start, overestimated him.”
 (48) This fall from grace in post-war cultural circles allegorizes the changes in approach to film ‘realism’ between the 1930s and the 1950s.
 It was a rare review of Carné’s films in the 1930s that neglected to mention the beauty and verisimilitude of the mise en scène.
 His films offered an exportable version of French cinema that concentrated on plastic values and the importance of mood and atmosphere, yet it was this very dependence upon plasticity – studio-controlled set design and lighting – that smacked of aesthetic inauthenticity and “meretricious academicism” (49) for post-war film critics.
 The great irony is that Carné – exponent of the so-called cinéma du papa – had actually begun to tackle more social realist subjects in the late 1950s.
 Yet his thematic and visual conventions were deemed very much ‘of their own time’ in comparison to the self-reinventing aspects of other post-war national film praxes, and the failure of Juliette ou la clef des songes and Le pays d’où je viens to find favour with critics signalled French filmmaking’s definitive rupture with the dominant production values of the 1930s towards the Nouvelle Vague terrain of a spontaneous guerrilla-style approach.